TanninOne/pagan/doc/index_format.md

 ## Indices

-There are actually 3 separate buffers:
+There are 3 separate buffers:

 ### Object index